terrestris/shogun-admin/README.md

 # Docker

-`shogun-admin` should be used in an Docker environment.
-The easiest way to do this is to use [shogun-docker](https://github.com/terrestris/shogun-docker) which includes the .
+`shogun-admin` should be used in a Docker environment.
+The easiest way to do this is to use [shogun-docker](https://github.com/terrestris/shogun-docker) which includes the image.

 # Development

-The WebPack dev server is configured to generate output into `dist_dev`.
+The webpack dev server is configured to generate output into `dist_dev`.

 So to work on the `shogun-admin` you can mount this folder into your docker-compose environment: